Student Leadership

 Purpose

 The School of Engineering and Computer Science is looking for engaged Mechanical Engineering, Electrical and Computer Engineering, and/or Engineering majors to serve as mentors and teaching assistants in various courses within Engineering.
-Courses with current openings: EGR 1301 Introduction to Engineering, EGR1302 Intro to Engineering Analysis, ME2321 Dynamics, ME2345 Thermodynamics, ME 2320 Circuit Theory for non-ECE, ME 2330 Electrical Circuit Theory, and ELC 2337 Digital Logic Design.
 It is our hope that Teaching Fellows will be individuals that students can look to for guidance and support throughout their engineering education at Baylor.

 Expectations